judy-jackson/tone-poc/README.md

 npm run dev
 ```

 Navigate to [localhost:8080](http://localhost:8080).
 To play audio, press the "Play" button.
 To stop, press "Stop".
 Note: audio gen hasn't been optimized yet and is currently very slow.
-It will take some time before audio will begin to play.
+It will take some time before audio will begin to play: the button will display "Audio Loaded" when data has been loaded successfully.